Oppedijk/Oppedijk.github.io/_sailing/test.md

 ## How do we create a polar

-Use this [Excel sheet](../Media/Default/Downloads/polairdiagram_en.html) to create a print version of your polar table.
+UseÂ this [Excel sheet](../Media/Default/Downloads/polairdiagram_en.html)Â to create a print version of your polar table.

 We can download some polars from here: [http://noordzeeclub.nl/rating/meetbrieven.php](http://noordzeeclub.nl/rating/meetbrieven.php), select a boottype, press "ZOEK".